hilbix/tino/howto/bambulab-x1/README.md

 This here is, where I combine all the bits an pieces I had to put together to get started with the BambuLab X1 Carbon Combo.

+# German warning

+I am German and my native language is German, too.

+**But do not operate the X1 in another language than English for now.**

+- The English documentation already sucks.
+- But the parts which are transated into German are in a far worse condition!
+  - Some of the translations do not even make any sense!

+So to run the X1, you need to use the English setting.
+(Perhaps Chinese is ok, too, but I cannot read Chinese.)

+> My error was to set the German language.
+For the Printer.
+And Bambu Studio.

+# Linux warning

+> I cannot speak for MacOS or Apple parts, as I am Linux, Android, Windows only.

+**The X1 is not for Linux for now.**  I did not find any information how to use it properly with Linux.

+So here is what I use:

+- `Bambu Handy` App on Android 11
+- `Bambu Studio` App on Windows 11
+- 2.4 GHy wLAN for connectivity to the printer

 # This here is my BambuLab X1 Carbon Combo WTFAQ